 The journey back to town was fast and easy.
 The driver started the engine once we boarded the empty boat.
 Back again in Leticia, we stopped for drinks at Malecon Estanco bar.
 We’d walked past this place many times before but never stopped for beers until now.

-Malecon bar was a local bar, the type of drinking place that we usually enjoy compared to some fancy bar.
+Malecon Bar was a local bar, the type of drinking place that we usually enjoy compared to some fancy bars.
 Because we could mix with some local plus the price was much lower.
 It only cost 17,000COP for three Club Colombia, two Aguila for me and one bag of crisp.

-When we’re there, we saw a drunken man sleeping on the opposite building and some politician party campaigning in a car with a loudspeaker driving around town.
+When we were there, we saw a drunken man sleeping in the opposite building and some politician party campaigning in a car with a loudspeaker driving around town.
 We couldn’t stay long in this bar though because they ran out of Club Colombia.

 Travel Date: 17th October 2019